Human Rights Activists in Iran

-Human Rights Activists in Iran or HRA, HRAI, and also by the name of its news agency, HRANA, is a non-governmental, non-political organization dedicated to the promotion and defense of human rights within Iran.

-It was established by Keyvan Rafiee and has expanded from a small network of volunteers into a multi divisional nonprofit headquartered in Washington, D.C., with the largest in-country volunteer network of any Iranian human rights group.
+Human Rights Activists in Iran (or HRA, HRAI) is a non-profit non-governmental organization dedicated to the cause of human rights within Iran.
+The organization is based in Fairfax, Virginia, United States.
+It was established by Keyvan Rafiee in Iran, and has expanded from a small network of volunteers into a multi divisional nonprofit headquartered in Washington, D.C., with the largest in-country volunteer network of any Iranian human rights group.
+It is also known by the name of its news agency, the Human Rights Activists News Agency (or HRANA).